 Web Accessibility Policy Statements : Best Practices

-A first step on the path to web accessibility and litigation avoidance is to publish a "Web Accessibility Statement" to your website.
-Such a statement serves a number of different roles and audiences.
-Not only will this better serve those with disabilities, it can also serve to reduce your legal exposure.
+A first step on the path to web accessibility and litigation avoidance is to publish a "Web Accessibility Statement" on your website.
+An Accessibility Statement serves a number of different roles and audiences.
+Not only will this better serve those with disabilities, it may evan reduce your legal exposure.

 Benefits of a Web Accessibility Statement